Teacher interview questions: what will I be asked?

 • How do you use adaptive teaching in your lessons?

-• Have you had experience of a very high-attaining and very low-attaining child in your class?
+• Have you had experience with a very high-attaining and very low-attaining child in your class?

-• Tell us about your experience of assessment for learning and assessment of learning.
+• Tell us about your experience of assessment for learning.

-• If a child doesn’t show signs of improvement after all your planning, monitoring, assessing and so on, what do you do next?
+• If a child doesn’t show signs of improvement after all of your planning, monitoring and assessing, what do you do next?

 • What strategies do you use to support children with special educational needs?